AndersonQ/gogettingstarted/00-interfaces/README.md

 // Surname is a function which receives zero parameters and returns a string type Surname func() string

-// To create a function of type Surname we can: func Doe() string {
+// Doe has got the same signature as the Surname type func Doe() string {
     return "Doe"
 }